CosBoS-wedding-film/homepage/readme.txt

 - Fix video web page
     - Before this commit, there are no texts above 5 icon.
     - I added the texts for making the same with the other pages.

+250529

+feat: integrate Google Tag Manager (GTM-KTZXF9S6)
+- Added GTM script to <head> and noscript iframe to <body> for index.html and video.html
+- Placement follows Meta Pixel code for proper load order
+- No other files modified